 What are the top courses to study in Canada?

-IDP’s education counsellor can help you access the latest information on your study options and connect you with authorised migration experts.
+IDP’s education counsellor can help you access the latest information on your study options.

 - What are the English language requirements to study in Canada?